brymer-meneses/project-config.nvim/README.md

 - I initially made it so that importing other lua files in the same directory works by modifying `package.path`, but that would entail having to hash each file in the directory.
-I do not really know whether this this should be added because of the additional complexity, but I'm open to changing my mind!
+I do not really know whether this should be added because of the additional complexity, but I'm open to changing my mind!

-- Even though it hashes `.nvim/config.lua` it can still be a vector for arbitrary code execution, for instance if the user decides to import a file that is originally malicious but has now been tampered to do something malicious
+- Even though it hashes the contents of `.nvim/config.lua` it can still be a vector for arbitrary code execution, for instance if the user decides to import a file that is originally safe but has now been tampered to do something malicious.